liu10250510/mcp-email-search-server/README.md

 - 🎯 **Email Classification**: Intelligent email classification workflow with flexible processing options
 - 📤 **Email Movement**: Move emails to classified folders based on content analysis

-## Email Classification Workflow
+## Email Search, Classification and Movement Workflow

-The server provides a comprehensive email classification system that works with AI agents:
+The server provides a comprehensive email search, classification and movement system that works with AI agents:

 ### How It Works